igorskyflyer/vscode-project-version/README.md

 # Project Version 👀

-📊 Provides a visual representation of you current npm project. 💪
+📊 Provides a visual representation of you current npm project's version. 💪

 <br>